Home > Guides > Best T-style guitars to get that Tele vibe

 The Fender Telecaster was revolutionary when it was released in 1951.
 Over 70 years later it is still one of the most popular models of guitar in the world.
-It was so groundbreaking that even today it is used as a basis for newer manufacturers designing their own creations.
-The term “T style guitars” refers to alternative models that have a similar look to the Telecaster.
+It was so groundbreaking that even today it is used as a basis for newer manufacturers designing their own creations, when they build the best T-style guitars.

-This includes a single cut body, headstock with 6-in-line tuners, and generally single-coil pickups.
 Let’s run down some of the best T-style guitars, what sets them apart from the original Telecaster design, and which one might be best for the tone you’re chasing.

-Best T Style guitar overall: G&L Fullerton Deluxe ASAT
+Best T-style guitar overall: G&L Fullerton Deluxe ASAT

-Best T Style guitar overall
+Best T-Style guitar overall

 g&l guitars fullerton asat

-G&L’s Fullerton is a well-crafted T style guitar with great attention to detail.
+G&L’s Fullerton is a well-crafted T-style guitar with great attention to detail.
 Leo Fender’s Magnetic Field Design pickups give you a warmer sound with less noise.

 Pros